What the report must actually contain

-A report that is missing any Schedule 1 field is legally incomplete.
-In an HSE audit, an incomplete report is treated as non-compliance with Regulation 10 — even if the examination itself was thorough.
+Regulation 10 of LOLER 1998 requires the competent person to notify the duty holder of results as soon as practicable and to produce a report covering every field in Schedule 1.
+A report missing any Schedule 1 field is legally incomplete.
+In an HSE audit, that counts as non-compliance with Regulation 10, even if the examination itself was thorough.

 | # | Required field | Notes |